AdamK2003/FT-SCEP/README.md

 TitleDB is rather large, and is constantly updated.
 FT-SCEP will cache the TitleDB and use it instead of redownloading the TitleDB each time.
 It has a lifespan of 28800 seconds.
 You can change the TTL with this flag.
 ##### `--cache-path [path]`
 You can change the cache save path using this flag.
+##### `--domain [domain+path]`
+You can use a custom domain instead of the default gdrive: source usiong this flag.
+FT-SCEP will append the gdrive file id to the argument - don't forget your trailing slashes.